fivetrans/FX-888D-Transformer-PCB-FX-888D-Transformer-PCB/src/javascript-node-mongo/README.md

 ## Using this template

 This template creates two containers, one for Node.js and one for MongoDB.
-You will be connected
+You will be connected to the Node.js container, and from within that container the MongoDB container will be available on on **`localhost`** port 27017 The MongoDB instance can be managed in VS Code via the automatically installed MongoDB extension.
+Database options can be configured in `.devcontainer/docker-compose.yml` and data is persisted in a volume called `mongo